 Check out: Top 10 Places to Live Abroad

-You can get an additional source of income, practise your skills and at the same time experience multiple organisations and industries by finding a freelance type of job as consultant, mentor, coach, etc.
+You can get an additional source of income, practice your skills and at the same time experience multiple organizations and industries by finding a freelance type of job as consultant, mentor, coach, etc. With the rising popularity of work-from-home practices, freelancing could prove to be a flexible and interesting option for professional who have excellent time management and organizational skills.

 Organisations, such as Rotary International, are always looking for skilled members, who are also passionate about resolving certain world issues.
 Do not underestimate these career opportunities because they are often more intense as well as more rewarding than a traditional management role.
 You will also have the chance to meet other business leaders and people who want to contribute to a certain cause.